Emmay Entertainment: Films

 Sardar Ka Grandson (lit.
 'Sardar's Grandson') is a 2021 Indian Hindi-language comedy-drama film directed by Kaashvie Nair and written by Anuja Chauhan and Kaashvi Nair.
 The film was produced under the banner Emmay Entertainment, T-Series and JA Entertainment.
 The film features Arjun Kapoor, Neena Gupta and Rakul Preet Singh in lead roles.
 It's a love story spanning three-generation, starting in 1946 and continuing till 2020.
 While John Abraham and Aditi Rao Hydari played cameo roles as Arjun Kapoor's grandparents in 1946 track.
 The film was released on 18 May 2021 on Netflix.

-Upcoming projects

-Their next upcoming film, Mrs.Chatterjee vs Norway, in association with Zee Studios is currently on floors.
-Starring Rani Mukerji in the lead, the movie is the directorial of Ashima Chibber.
-The film is an untold story about a journey of a mother's battle against an entire country.
-Inspired by the 2011 true story of an Indian couple whose children were taken away from them by Norwegian welfare services.
+In March 2023, Emmay produced Mrs. Chatterjee vs Norway.
+It starred Rani Mukerji, Anirban Bhattacharya, Jim Sarbh and Neena Gupta.
+The film is based on the real-life story of an Indian couple whose children were taken away by Norwegian authorities in 2011.
+It was released in cinemas on 17 March 2023.

+Dry Day is a 2023 Indian Hindi-language comedy drama film written and directed by Saurabh Shukla.
+It stars Jitendra Kumar, Shriya Pilgaonkar and Annu Kapoor.
+It is produced by Emmay Entertainment.
+It released directly on Amazon Prime Video, on 22 December 2023.

+Vedaa is a 2024 Indian Hindi-language action drama film directed by Nikkhil Advani and written by Aseem Arora.
+Produced by Emmay Entertainment in collaboration with Zee Studios and JA Entertainment, the film stars John Abraham, Sharvari, and Abhishek Banerjee.
+Inspired by true events, the film is the journey of a young woman, who faces and resists a repressive system against portrayal of an antagonist.
+The film was released theatrically on 15 August 2024.

+Kaalidhar Laapata (2025) tells the story of Kaalidhar, a lonely middle-aged man battling memory loss, who flees after overhearing his family’s plan to abandon him.
+On his journey, he meets Ballu, an orphan boy who helps him rediscover life and the joy of living for himself.
+Directed by Madhumita, the film is a Hindi remake of her acclaimed Tamil feature K.D. and stars Abhishek Bachchan in the lead.

 Television

 A television film called Shaadi Vaadi And All That, an hour-long film for MTV, produced by Nikkhil Advani is a love triangle with a twist.
 The show is Kaashvi Nair's directorial debut who worked with Nikkhil as an assistant director.

 Nikkhil Advani has directed a finite TV Series P.O.W.- Bandi Yuddh Ke for Star Plus.
-The show is an official adaption of an Israeli TV series Hatufim.
-The series was premiered on 7 November 2016.
+The show is an official adaptation of an Israeli TV series Prisoners of War.
+The series premiered on 7 November 2016.